BovenPeng/LightGBM-GPU-Compiled-Source/README.md

 This is a LightGBM-GPU python-package compiled source code.

-I upload it for packing it up.
+I upload it for backing it up.

 If want to compile it on your on machine you can follow it on the official [GPU-Tutorials](<https://lightgbm.readthedocs.io/en/latest/GPU-Tutorial.html>) or the references I give as follows.